What would you do if you woke up in somebody else’s dream? Worse, if you woke up dead?

 2018 Catherine Stowe, The Brainweaver

-Catherine STOWE is the pen name of Mihaela DAMIAN, author of The Brainweaver psychological thriller.
+Catherine STOWE is the pen name of Mihaela Damian, author of The Brainweaver sci-fi psychological thriller.

-Born in Romania, Mihaela grew up in the town of Craiova, at the time when the communist regime was starting to become increasingly suffocating.
+Born in Romania, Mihaela grew up at the time when the communist regime was starting to become increasingly suffocating.
 Her father, an industrial robot designer as a day job and an artist in his spare time, encouraged Mihaela to develop her creativity and authentic expression from an early age.
-Apart from the regular painting and poetry, she really enjoyed writing short stories, whenever the inspiration called her.
+Apart from the regular painting and poetry, she enjoyed writing short stories, whenever the inspiration called her.

 An unexpected chain of events propelled her out of the UK into epic Switzerland where she ended up in a stimulating brain-research laboratory at the hospital of Lausanne.
 If she previously had the right mind-set, now she also gets the right setting to spark her.